RVDavis/RVDavis.github.io/links.md

 - title: 'Me, Human '
   url: http://www.mehuman.io/
   description: Science public engagement at it's best  - go and see them at an event
-    near you!r
+    near you!
 - title: Dr Gavin Buckingham - blog
   url: gavinbuckingham.wordpress.com
-  description: a great blog about the realities of being a research and lectrurer
+  description: a great blog about the realities of being a researcher and lectrurer
     in the UK

 ---
-Here are some people wo are doing good things...
+Here are some people who are doing good things...